topuzm15/personaliziad-recommendation/ReadMe.md

 * Content & Collabrative models
 * Ensemble and Ranking model

 In the data processing part I use dask and implement some feature engineering and data cleaning methods.
-In the secodn part to scores the products based on client preferences I use tf-idf, doc2vec as content based models and I use LDa, LSA, NMF and PCA as collabrative models.
+In the second part to scores the products based on client preferences I use tf-idf, doc2vec as content based models and I use LDa, LSA, NMF and PCA as collabrative models.
 In the third part I use LGBM as ensemble model to combine and rerank the products based on the product features, client features and scores from the content and collabrative models.